MaxxWyndham/Breckfest/README.md

 -f[orce] : Breckfest will automatically overwrite files
 -dump : Decompresses any valid Wreckfest compressed file
 -compress : Compresses any valid Wreckfest decompressed file
-_Breckfest.exe -c "c:\path\to\file.png"_ will create clutter bmap file.x.bmap
+-norename : Prevent Breckfest from adding the ".x" (danger!  this combined with -force is a dangerous combination) -png : Completely unnecessary command to tell Breckfest to convert bmap to png -dds : Don't output png files, write dds files instead _Breckfest.exe -c "c:\path\to\file.png"_ will create clutter bmap file.x.bmap
 _Breckfest.exe -clutter "c:\path\to\file.png"_ will do the same thing